-9. Can the proposed action reasonably be expected to have a significant impact on endangered or threatened species, or their critical habitat as defined under the Endangered Species Act of 1973?
+9. Can the proposed action reasonably be expected to have a significant impact on endangered or threatened species, or their critical habitat as defined under the Endangered Species Act of

-No. Based on information obtained from the U.S. Fish and Wildlife Service (USFWS), six species listed under the Endangered Species Act could potentially occur in McHenry County: Dakota skipper (Hesperia dacotae), Northern long-eared bat (Myotis septentrionalis), piping plover (Charadrius melodus circumcintus), and red knot (Calidris canutus rufa) are listed as threatened and gray wolf (Canis lupus) and whooping crane (Grus Americana) are listed as endangered.
-The WSR-88D is not located in designated critical habitat for any of these species.
+No. Based on information obtained from the U.S. Fish and Wildlife Service (USFWS), no species listed under the Endangered Species Act could potentially occur in at or near the KPDT WSR-88D: One species which is a candidate for listing - monarch butterfly (Danaus plexippus) - could occur in the area.
+The KPDT WSR-88D site is not within critical habitat for the monarch butterfly.
 The proposed action does not include construction activities and would not result in ground disturbance or vegetation removal.
-Lowering the minimum scan angle to +0.3 deg from the current +0.5 deg would result in a thin sliver of the atmosphere, which is currently below the main beam overage area, being exposed to the main beam of the WSR-88D.
-The portion of this atmosphere above the newly exposed sliver of atmosphere is currently within the main beam and RF exposure levels would not change.
-The nearest ground to be directly illuminated by the lowered WSR-88D main beam would be over three miles from the radar.
+Lowering the minimum scan angle to +0.2 deg from the current +0.5 deg would result in a thin sliver of the atmosphere, which is currently below the main beam overage area, being exposed to the main beam of the WSR-88D.
+The portion of this atmosphere directly above the newly exposed sliver of atmosphere is currently within the main beam and RF exposure levels would not change.
+The nearest ground to be directly illuminated by the lowered WSR-88D main beam would be 6,000 ft from the radar.
 At that distance, the WSR-88D main beam would comply with all safety standards for human RF exposure.
 Exposure to RF energy from the WSR-88D would not be harmful to wildlife in the vicinity.
-The proposed action would not require vegetation removal and would not adversely impact habitat for listed species